py5coding/py5book/integrations/cairo.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 Here is the SVG file we will be working with.

-TODO: make my own SVG file in Inscape that breaks this load_shape().
-Use fonts
+Observe the SVG image uses a color gradient and has centered text.

 ```{code-cell} ipython3
 ---